PhishingSpider/bville-recycle/README.md

 7. [ ] Update and maintain the platform as needed

 ## Setup
 After cloning the repo.
 Set up the MariaDB database.
-Ensure you have a user set up with non-default credentials (did I mention non-default?) which match those listed in [Rocket.toml](./Rocket.toml)
+Ensure you have a user set up with non-default credentials (did I mention non-default?) which match those listed in [Rocket.toml](./Rocket.toml) and and [src/lib.rs `async fn`](./src/lib.rs).

 ```sql
 CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';